Greenland Solo Travel in 2026: The Arctic Adventure Every Woman Needs to Experience Once

 📱 Tech: Power bank, adapter, offline maps, camera, headlamp.

-🛡️ Safety: Travel insurance, shared itinerary, local SIM, whistle.
+🛡️ Safety: Travel insurance, shared itinerary, local SIM or e-SIM, whistle.

 💼 Mindset: Flexibility, curiosity, patience, and love for slow, Arctic pace.